TheNeuronProject/ef.js/README.md

 import ef from 'ef.js'

-ef.setParser(someparser) // Change the default parser for ef.js so you can use a different type of template ef.parseEft('Your awesome temolate') // Get ef.js ast using default parser
+ef.setParser(someparser) // Change the default parser for ef.js so you can use a different type of template ef.parseEft('Your awesome template') // Get ef.js ast using default parser

-const template = 'Your awsome template' const ast = [/* AST parsed by eft-parser */]
+const template = 'Your awesome template' const ast = [/* AST parsed by eft-parser */]

 const data = {